|

 part-time in the laboratory to gain research

-experience in the fields of biomaterials, oral
+experience in the fields of biomaterials or oral

-biology and public health and are paid a stipend
+biology and are paid a stipend

 for their efforts.
 Students with a deeper interest